4. Motion in 2D and 3D#

 import sympy as sp

-# Symbolic variable
+# Symbolic variable.

 t = sp.Symbol('t', real=True)

-# Symbolic position components (km)
+# Symbolic position components in km.

 x_t = 2.0*t**2